raiden-network/raiden/CONTRIBUTING.md

 only waste our time.
 As such we provide the option to use both at our own discretion.
 So the general guidelines are:

-- If there are patches that have been merged to master since the PR was opened, on top of which our current PR may have different behaviour then use **Rebase and Merge**.
+- If there are patches that have been merged to develop since the PR was opened, on top of which our current PR may have different behaviour then use **Rebase and Merge**.
-- If there are patches that have been merged to master since the PR was opened which touch documentation, infrastucture or completely unrelated parts of the code then you can freely use **Create a Merge Commit** and save the time of rebasing.
+- If there are patches that have been merged to develop since the PR was opened which touch documentation, infrastucture or completely unrelated parts of the code then you can freely use **Create a Merge Commit** and save the time of rebasing.